JMSwag/Menus/docs/index.md

 ###Demo

-Use the code below to see the Menus demo in action
+Use the code below to see the Menus demo in action.
+Note that the menu advances on number press.
+No need to hit enter.

 ```python
 from menus import Engine